 Austin Jacobs first joined the board as the student representative when he was an undergraduate at the University of Northern Iowa.
 Graduating in 2017 with a degree in instrumental music education, he now teaches elementary orchestra for the Iowa City Community School District.
 When he is not teaching, he enjoys playing violin and getting outside to camp, hike, and play disc golf among other outdoor activities.

 While at UNI, Austin thought of Cedar Falls as his second home and quickly garnered great respect for the fine arts culture that the Cedar Valley cultivates.
 He is especially impassioned and enthralled by the high quality music that the CVCM provides through the house concert series and subsequently the fabulous summer festival.
 A regular attendee at CVCM events, Austin is glad to have many connections with both board members and regular performers with the festival.
-Since joining the board, he has stepped into the role of marketing head and is part of the educational committee.
+Since joining the board, he has held several positions in marketing and education and is currently serving as the board president.

 Now a retired music educator, Martha taught for a total of 37 years, first in Janesville and then in Waterloo.
 She finished her career at Lou Henry Elementary.
 She is a graduate of William Penn in Oskaloosa, and has her MA in Music Education from UNI.